Benzodiazepines, Sleeping Pills and Antidepressant Recovery Experts

 - Specially developed nutraceuticals allow an all-natural approach to help minimize troubling klonopin withdrawal symptoms.

-- Interaction items are outlined so additional Klonpin withdrawal symptoms do not arise.
-Items like Calcium and Passionflower increase symptoms.
+- Interaction items are identified so additional Klonpin withdrawal symptoms do not arise.
+Items like Passionflower can increase symptoms.

 - Klonopin tapering does not have to be frightening.
 We taper slowly while supporting the nervous system.

 - Escape Klonopin addiction to and begin regaining your life today.

 If you'd like our assistance to taper Klonopin please send our nonprofit a confidential inquiry, telephone tollfree 866.605.2333 or get started on our program today.

 abdominal pains, aching, agoraphobia, anxiety, blurred vision, body vibrations, changes in perception, diarrhea, distended abdomen, feeling of unreality, flu-like symptoms, flatulence, food cravings, hair loss, heart palpitations, heavy limbs, increased allergies, increased sense of smell, insomnia, lethargy, loss of balance, metallic taste, muscle spasms, nightmares, panic attacks, paranoia, persistent & unpleasant memories, severe headaches, shaking, short term memory loss, sore mouth and tongue, sound & light sensitivity, speech difficulties, sweating, suicidal thoughts, tinnitus, unusually sensitive, fear